Israeli Raids On Syria Kill 4 Militants: War Monitor - UrduPoint

 Israeli authorities rarely comment on the strikes, but have repeatedly said they will not allow arch-enemy Iran to expand its presence in Syria.

-The monitor said the Idlib raids took place near the front line of the jihadist rebel group Hayat Tahrir al-Sham (HTS), the main rebel organisation active in the area.
+The monitor said the Idlib raids took place near the front line of the jihadist rebel group Hayat Tahrir al-Sham (HTS), the main rebel organization active in the area.

 HTS controls swathes of Idlib province and parts of neighbouring Aleppo, Hama and Latakia.